History of the Group

 Alfredo da Silva began his career in the Companhia Aliança Fabril, where he was a shareholder.
 He came up with the idea of merging this company with União Fabril, where he also held stock, thereby creating the Companhia União Fabril (CUF).
 Alfredo da Silva’s strong humanistic beliefs decisively marked the philosophy and development of the CUF group.
 CUF’s social work was a pioneer in the Portuguese business world, at a time when such concerns were practically non-existent on the part of the entrepreneurs and the State could do very little or nothing about them.

 By purchasing stock and reinforcing the bank’s equity, the CUF group gained a foothold in the Portuguese banking sector.
-Tabaqueira was also established in that year.
+In the same decade, in 1927, Tabaqueira was created.

 The Second World War and establishment of Companhia de Seguros Império, an insurance company

 During the Second World War, CUF played an active role by repairing ships and building vessels for both national and foreign fleets (in Rocha Conde d’Óbidos, in Lisbon), and filling in the transportation gap with the Companhia Geral fleet.